ahlstromcj/midicvt/README.md

    2. Add support for creating a Debian package.
    3. Add still more tests and examples.

 Currently Linux-only, and built by GNU Autotools.
+See the INSTALL file.

 ## Author
 ### Chris Ahlstrom